kiwix/kiwix-apple/README.md

 If you wish to change any settings as part of your contribution, please **edit the `project.yml` file instead.**

+Please refer to the [XcodeGen documentation](https://github.com/yonaskolb/XcodeGen) for further details.

 ### CPU Architectures

 Kiwix compiles on both macOS architectures x86_64 and arm64 (Apple silicon).